Eskilstuna-kommun/Geouttag/README.md

 # Geouttag
 Geouttag plugin for Origo using FME server Web Services.

-(Warning: Geouttag was last updated to function with release 2.2 of Origo however this functionality is at present unverified.
+(<i>Warning: Geouttag was last updated to function with release 2.2 of Origo however this functionality is at present unverified.
 The only known running instance is together with a late 2019 version of Origo, likely 2.0.1.
-Further development is uncertain )
+Further development is uncertain</i> )

 #### Example usage of Geouttag as plugin
 The plugin can be loaded like this in an html-file: